 Liz Lumley, Director of London-based Startupbootcamp FinTech, says: "Many FinTech start-ups underestimate the impact of financial regulation on their business models.
 If someone with that knowledge could come along, it would save them a lot of time, effort and even money.”

-2. The ability to collect and analyze data
+2. The ability to collect and analyse data

 The ability to use this data will be invaluable to FinTech start-ups.
 Anil Stocker, Co-founder and CEO of MarketFinance, an invoice finance start-up, says he is looking for "people who like to solve abstract problems with data".
 Stocker added: "Many FinTech companies are still in their infancy, so they have a lot to learn about how to design and market their products.
 Following your gut instinct and trial and error can help to some extent, but the most successful companies are often the ones that use data effectively.”